Fish and fish products

 Maximum Residue Limits

-Maximum Residue Limits (MRLs) are the highest legal limits for agricultural and veterinary chemical residues in particular foods (including fish and fish products) [Standard 1.4.2].
+Maximum Residue Limits (MRLs) are the highest legal limits for agricultural and veterinary chemical residues in particular foods (including fish and fish products) Standard 1.4.d - Agvet chemicals.

 They are set to protect the health and safety of consumers.
-If there is no maximum level specified in the Food Standards Code for an agricultural or veterinary chemical in a food, the chemical is not permitted to be present in the food.
+If there is no maximum level specified in the Food Standards Code for an agricultural or veterinary chemical in a food under Schedule 20, the chemical is not permitted to be present in the food.

 Legal microbiological limits

-Legal microbiological limits are set to ensure that all fish and fish products are safe to eat.
+Legal microbiological limits are set to ensure that food is safe to eat.
 Correct handling of fish and fish products is essential to ensure microbiological safety.
-The Code sets legal limits that apply for micro-organisms such as Listeria monocytogenes, Salmonella, Coagulase-positive staphylococci and Escherichia coli (E Coli).
-[Standard 1.6.1].
+The Food Standards Code sets legal limits under Schedule 27 that apply to molluscs and cooked and uncooked crustacea for micro-organisms such as Listeria monocytogenes, Salmonella, Coagulase-positive staphylococci, Standard Plate Count (SPC) and Escherichia coli (E Coli) Standard 1.6.1 - Microbiological limits in food.

 More information